CyVerse-learning-materials/foss/docs/05_version_control.md

         Actions:

-        !!! note "These are also commands when paird with `git`!"
+        !!! warning "These are also commands when paird with `git`!"
             Using the following synthax `git <command>` one can trigger an action.
 An example is `git pull`, which will pull all of the latest changes in the remote repository.

         - **clone**: copy of a repository that lives locally on your computer.